Have you ever used the phrase, “I have a really high tolerance,” in everyday conversation?

 While this is often used as a bit of flex, it’s actually something to take into consideration as tolerance – or the amount of substances a body needs in order to feel any effects – is actually a means by which addiction can develop.

 Tolerance occurs when a person has a diminished response to alcohol or drugs as a result of repeated use.
 In regards to our previous example, tolerance would be needing more than one or two drinks in order to feel any of alcohol’s effects, i.e. delayed response times or an increased sense of relaxation.
 This occurs when the consumption of alcohol (and drugs) happens often enough that the body’s systems rewire themselves to tolerate the continuous presence of these chemicals.

 A person who has developed tolerance to a substance is not necessarily addicted.
 The difference is their body has adapted to the presence of alcohol or drugs and adjusted to the dose it’s been getting, but usually can still function if the person decides to stop using.

 For example, a person who is taking an opioid pain medication may notice after a certain period of time that their regular dose no longer effectively diminishes their pain, or its effects wear off far sooner than before.
 In such instances, this person is likely to have developed a tolerance to that dose.

-Tolerance vs. Dependence
+Tolerance vs. dependence vs. addiction